robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_inverse_kinematics/README.md

 To summarize, we've used trigonometric functions such as sine, cosine, and tangent, as well as the cosine rule, to calculate the joint angles required for our spider leg model to reach a specific target position.
 By understanding the relationships between the lengths and angles in right-angled triangles, we've been able to apply these principles to a more complex, three-dimensional problem.

 ## Resources and Links: GitHub Repository and 3D Fusion 360 Model
-In this tutorial, we've explored the basic concepts and mechanics of a simplified spider leg model using Python code and inverse kinematics.
 If you want to dive deeper into the topic or play around with the code and visualization, we've got you covered!
 The complete Jupyter Notebook with all the code and visualizations we discussed today is available on our GitHub repository.
 You can find the link in the description below.

 In addition to the code, I've also created a detailed 3D model of the spider leg using Autodesk Fusion 360.
 This model will help you better understand the structure, movement, and the various components we discussed in this tutorial.
 You can access the 3D model through the link provided in the description below.

-Feel free to explore both the code and the 3D model to get a deeper understanding of the spider leg mechanics and inverse kinematics.
-If you have any questions or suggestions, please leave a comment, and don't forget to like and subscribe for more exciting tutorials like this one.

 Happy coding!